 Q: What are the best sources of iron in food?

-Some of the best sources of iron in food are meat, poultry, fish, eggs, beans, nuts, and leafy green vegetables.
-You should also eat foods that are high in vitamin C, such as citrus fruits, tomatoes, or peppers, to enhance iron absorption.
-You should avoid foods that can interfere with iron absorption, such as tea, coffee, dairy products, or calcium supplements, or eat them with foods that are high in vitamin C.
+The best sources of iron include meat, poultry, fish, eggs, beans, nuts, and leafy green vegetables.
+To improve the absorption of iron, you must consume foods that are very high in vitamin C, such as citrus fruits, tomatoes, or peppers.
+You should avoid the consumption of foods that interfere with iron absorption or take them with foods high in vitamin C, like tea, coffee, dairy products, or calcium supplements.

 Q: How much iron do I need per day?